Trelstar LA Side Effects

 Generic Name: triptorelin

-Note: This document contains side effect information about triptorelin.
-Some of the dosage forms listed on this page may not apply to the brand name Trelstar LA.
+Note: This page contains side effects data for the generic drug triptorelin.
+It is possible that some of the dosage forms included below may not apply to the brand name Trelstar LA.

 For the Consumer

 Applies to triptorelin: intramuscular powder for suspension

 As well as its needed effects, triptorelin (the active ingredient contained in Trelstar LA) may cause unwanted side effects that require medical attention.

 If any of the following side effects occur while taking triptorelin, check with your doctor or nurse immediately:Less common